 Located in the heart of Jumeirah, Sunset Beach is Dubai’s busiest beach.
 With the beautiful view of Burj-Al-Khalifa at the backdrop, this beach is one of the best spots for catching a swell, in Dubai.
-Even though this beach attracts a large group of tourists throughout the year, but a part of the beach, which receives the strongest swells is designated only for surfing.
+Even though this beach attracts a large group of tourists throughout the year, but a part of the beach, which receives the strongest swells is designated only for surfing in Dubai.
 So, despite the crowd, you can expect to have a lot of fun surfing on the beach.

 Location: Sunset Beach, Jumeirah, Dubai, United Arab Emirates.

 North Beach is a surfer’s paradise, located just north of Dubai.
 This beach is quite small compared to others and hardly has any tourists, which makes it an ideal spot for surfing in Dubai.
 The swells in this region are high throughout the year, making it a perfect place for advanced as well as intermediate surfers in Dubai.

 Black Palace Beach is one of Dubai’s hidden gems, which sits between Palm Jumeirah and Burj Al Arab.
 It is not very easily accessible, but for those who know the way, this is a favourite.
 The swells on this beach are not as high, but surfers prefer this region because it is not very popular among the tourists, so they have the entire beach to themselves for surfing in Dubai.
 It also goes by the name of ‘Secret beach’ because only a few people know of this beach and the way to get here.

 Location: located between Burj al Arab and Palm Jumeirah Island.